OrangeUtan/vscode-mcmodel-viewer/README.md

 ```
  The extension will resolve this reference to the texture `assets_root/minecraft/textures/minecraft/block/cake_bottom.png`.
 ## External assets
-If your models use assets outside of your workspace, you can add the paths of asset roots on your system to the setting `Mcmodel-viewer:AssetRoots`.
+If your models use assets outside of your workspace, you can add the paths of asset roots on your system to the setting `mcmodel-viewer.assetsRoots`.
 The extension will then include these directories when resolving assets.<br>

 E.g. this model references a arrow texture that does not exist in the workspace:
 ```json